 Many newborn infants require help breathing through mechanical ventilators.
-Neonatal ventilators can be life saving devices when properly operated, but they can also pose a hidden danger.
-Newborn breathing machines are complex and must be setup properly and closely monitored by trained professionals.
+Neonatal ventilators can be life-saving devices when properly operated, but they can also pose a hidden danger.
+Newborn breathing machines are complex and must be set up properly and closely monitored by trained professionals.

 If not properly used, infant breathing machines can actually take too much carbon dioxide from the baby’s blood (hypocarbia).
 This is called overventilation.
 Hypocarbia from overventilation can cause serious damage to a newborn’s brain and lungs.